 At the University of Redlands, our School of Education trains California's future school counselors not only to become empathetic and responsible advocates for students but also to develop a deep and holistic understanding of the role that educational justice plays within the field of school and college counseling.
 Our curriculum nurtures a deep awareness of the ways in which social and economic structures alter educational opportunities.
 Students learn to incorporate this knowledge into traditional school counseling techniques through our robust curriculum.

 With three tracks offering flexibility to match a student's career goals, our graduates are prepared to begin careers as school counselors in K-12, community college, and four-year college settings.
 Coursework also meets all standards required for a California Pupil Personnel Services (PPS), School Counseling Credential.
+Courses are offered in the evenings at the Redlands' main campus and at the Riverside regional campus.

 The MA in Education, School and College Counseling applications will be reviewed only twice: in March and in June.
 Priority will be given to applicants who have a complete application ready by the March 4, 2019 deadline.
 Space may not be available in the program for later applicants.
 Specific application requirements include: